 The applicable law, being the Ugandan law, provides for a well- founded legal basis that supports the finality and irrevocability of settlement.
 Sections 25(1), (2) and (3) of the NPS Act 2020 provide for settlement in a designated settlement system to be final and irrevocable.

 Participant failure is provided for under Clause 3.5 – 3.7 of the UNISS Rules and Procedures.
 A participant that undergoes business rescue or insolvency may continue to participate in the RTGS until its participation is withdrawn by the UNISS operator upon receipt of written notification from the Central Bank, indicating that the participant can no longer participate in the RTGS.
+Funds that are available in the accounts at the time insolvency procedures are initiated against the participant, and instruments and deposits that come into these accounts after that time may be deployed by the BoU to facilitate settlement and avoid disruption.
+The provisions of the NPSA supersede those of the Insolvency Act in this regard. [check]

 Key consideration 2: